 Healthy Raspberry Breakfast Bars

 One of my all-time favorite Ina Garten recipe is her Raspberry Crumble Bars.
 It is safe to say that I made it more than ten times.
 And it has always been a hit with friends and family.
-However, as I read (and listen related podcasts – this one in particular) more and more about eating healthy and cooking with whole foods, I find myself looking for alternatives for healthier versions of my favorite dishes.
+However, as I read more and more about eating healthy and cooking whole foods, I find myself looking for alternatives for healthier versions of my favorite dishes.

 You know what they say; Knowledge is power.
 And as I flip through the pages of cookbooks full of recipes made with whole foods and healthier ingredients and learn from them, I find it much harder to go back to my old ways and bake things with lots of butter, sugar, and other processed ingredients.